avalon-lang/avaloni/docs/source/index.rst

 is headed.

 The Avalon Programming Language is a statically typed language based on algebraic data types.
-It features type inference for variable declaration where the compiler can deduce the complete type.
-With its extended multiple dispatch, it gives users the ability to create more powerful functions that are intuitive to users.
+It features type inference for variable declaration when the compiler can deduce the complete type.
+With extended overloading, it gives users the ability to create more powerful functions that are intuitive to users.
 The language also allows generic programming with the ability to parametrize both function and type declarations.
+With pattern matching, you are able to inspect inside structures and make decision based on their content.

 The Avalon Programming Language is a free and open source project under the MIT license giving you the freedom to evolve the language and contribute back if you so desire.